vmarengo/sql-beginner-projects/README.md

 # sql-beginner-projects
-Beginner SQL practice project (Khan Academy)
+This repo contains a collection of beginner-level SQL practice projects I completed while learning the basics of databases and queries.